 Bayern Munich – 2020

-The most recent inclusion on this list, it can be argued that Bayern’s triumph this season ranks as the most impressive of the six treble-winners on this feature.
+The most recent inclusion on this list, it can be argued that Bayern’s triumph ranks as the most impressive of the six treble-winners on this feature.

 In truth, the Bavarians looked simply unstoppable following the turn of the New Year, the appointment of Hansi Flick having brought a sense of freedom to a side boasting some of world football’s finest talents.